PierreMarcelZimmermann/Semester6_CloudComputingII_Praxis_app/README.md

 # Semester6_CloudComputingII_Praxis_app
-This is the reposetory for the app SkySight.
+This is the repository for the app SkySight.
 This app was created for an exam at DHBW.
 ## Project Structure
 The repository is organized into two main folders:
 1. *Frontend*: